Business Administration (BUAD)

 BUAD 1301.
 Bus Prin in Intrnatl Envrnmnt.
 3 Hours.
 [TCCN: BUSI 1301]

 Students are provided a survey of all the major business disciplines with an emphasis on helping define career objectives and supporting academic interest areas as well as an overview of what is involved in accounting, marketing, management, legal aspects of business, economics and finance.
 This course is an ideal choice for non-business majors wanting to learn of opportunities in business and how to pursue them.
-Not open to business majors with junior or senior standing.
+The course is not open to business majors with junior or senior standing.

 BUAD 1305.
 Business Computer Applications.
 3 Hours.
 [TCCN: BCIS 1305]